Steele’s Passion — Books

 About 30 years ago, I somehow got it into my head that I should create a “world-class” mystery collection, focusing on three categories of mysteries and thrillers — “hard-boiled” mysteries, novels with an espionage slant, and mysteries set in foreign locales outside of Canada and the U. S., especially those written by foreign authors.
 Fortunately, at that time my library already contained many books in these three genres.

 “Soft-boiled” mysteries, so-called “cozies” and mysteries set in Victorian or ancient times are generally not for me, nor are mysteries involving crimes committed against children.
+I’m also not a fan of most domestic suspense/psychological suspense novels nor hyper-patriotic action thrillers where the protagonist, single-handedly, improbably wipes out hordes of “the enemy” again and again to save the nation.
 The same applies to paranormal mysteries and those featuring the discovery of ancient relics with supernatural powers.
 And not all hard-boiled mysteries are to my taste.
 Some are too noirish and despairing.
 Similarly, I don’t enjoy mysteries that feature gratuitous or prolonged violence.
 In short, I prefer my mysteries and music to have some soul.

 Whenever I traveled anywhere in the U.S., Canada or England, I took the time to prowl around used bookstores, usually introducing myself to their owners.
 Based on my research and taste in authors, I compiled a search list of books to acquire for my collection which I circulated to used book dealers and carried with me on my travels.